Were you injured in a car accident? Do you need to learn how to deal with an insurance adjuster?

 A relaxed discussion can cause you to reveal more information than necessary.
 You should never give an adjuster detailed information.
 They could use any small detail against you.

-Rather, avoid formal and informal discussions entirely.
+If you want to avoid being tricked by an insurance adjuster, avoid formal and informal discussions entirely.
 If they persist, ignore their request until you obtain legal counsel.

 Don't Get Angry